 If two or more teams remain tied for a given rank after all the above criteria have been applied, the teams are listed in alphabetical order within their rank by the team’s “display name”.

-Examples of the PC2 scoring algorithm can be found in the PC2 Wiki article Scoring Algorithm at Error!
-Hyperlink reference not valid..

-Configuring Scoring Properties
+Error!
+Hyperlink reference not valid.Configuring Scoring Properties